 (2) In any proceedings for an offence against subsection (1) it is a defence for the person charged to prove that the taking occurred as an unavoidable incident or consequence in the performance of any right, power or authority conferred upon, or in the discharge of any duty or obligation imposed upon, the person by or under any Act or agreement to which the State is a party and which is ratified or approved by an Act or notwithstanding the fact that the performance of that right, power or authority, or the discharge of the duty or obligation, was exercised in a reasonable manner.

 [Section 23B inserted by No. 86 of 1976 s.
 13 (as amended by No. 28 of 1979 s.
-5); No. 57 of 1997 s.
+5); amended by No. 57 of 1997 s.
 132(23).]

 23C.
 Licences to take protected flora on Crown land